Of Mice and Men

 Approx. 34,500 words

-Lennie (John Malkovich) and George (Gary Sinise) make plans with a friend in 1992 film of Of Mice and Men.
+Lennie (John Malkovich) and George (Gary Sinise) make plans with a friend in 1992 film.

 George and Lennie as they were

-Of Mice and Men (1992): Director Gary Sinise; writer Horton Foote; featuring John Malkovich, Sinise, Ray Walston, Sherilyn Fenn
+Of Mice and Men (1992): Film, 111 minutes; director Gary Sinise; writer Horton Foote; featuring John Malkovich, Sinise, Ray Walston, Sherilyn Fenn

-The 1992 version Of Mice and Men is close to be a replication of the 1992 film—except it's now in full colour and, more significantly, the realism is heightened.
+The 1992 version Of Mice and Men is close to being a replication of the 1992 film—except it's now in full colour and, more significantly, the realism is heightened.

 The sentimental gloss has been stripped off, so George played by Gary Sinise, who also directed effectively, is desperately annoyed with the big guy he looks out for.
 And Lennie really sounds and behaves like a mentally challenged man; amazingly we get this uncomfortable depiction from the usually cerebral and sophisticated actor John Malkovich—a revelation both of Malkovich's talent and of the man Lennie Small would have been in real life.